Skip to content

 • Six convenient start dates per year

-Get The Best of Both Worlds from Finance and Business
+Get the Best of Both Worlds in Finance and Business Strategy

 Your finance-focused MBA program from the AACSB-accredited Kania School of Management will empower you with a unique perspective that combines a graduate-level business education with a rigorous focus on corporate financial planning and financial management.